 What the course entails

 Semester 1 Tasks: Semester 1 will be delivered fully online and is spread out across semester 1.
 Before and after the seminar dates you will be asked to submit regular written homework tasks, to contribute to a discussion board, and to carry out a teaching observation exchange.
 There is also a final assignment of around 1,400 words to submit after seminar 3.
 These tasks and the seminars are fully supported with a dedicated set of course materials in LEARN to which course participants are enrolled at the start of the course.

 Workload: Previous participants have reported that between 36-40 hours’ input is required to complete all aspects of the course over the semester.
-We do not expect this to change for the online course.
+We do not expect this to change for the hybrid course.

 Detailed course information